ringecosystem/collaboration/grant/README.md

 - Submission of a detailed project proposal, including expected outcomes and a timeline.
 - Demonstrate your coding skills through your historical github repositories.
 - Provision of a clear budget plan, explaining how the funds will be effectively utilized.

-### Level 2

-- Amount: Up to $10,000
-- Target: Individuals & Small Teams
-- Submission of a detailed project proposal, including detailed milestones.
-- Provision of a clear budget plan in the milestones, explaining how the funds will be effectively utilized.
-- Demonstration of successful past projects as evidence of execution capability.

-### Level 3

-- Amount: Up to $30,000
-- Target: Small Teams & Start-ups
-- Need for a more comprehensive project plan, including market analysis, potential impact, and risk assessment.
-- Submission of detailed background information on team members, including relevant experience and skills.
-- Presentation of at least one previous successful case related to the proposed project.
-- Provide detailed fund use plans and long-term sustainable development strategies.

-If your project is complicated and you feel that it is not suitable to use the above levels, you can communicate with our team to determine the grant amount.

 # 🎦Progress